 The educational leader and head administrator of one (1) or more schools or programs, as designated by the Educational Service Provider/Board of Directors.
-The School Leader is responsible for the supervision of the school or program consistent with Board policy and directives of the Educational Service Provider/Board of Directors and may delegate responsibility to subordinates as appropriate.
+The School Leader is responsible for the supervision of the school or program consistent with Board policy and © National Charter Schools Institute directives of the Educational Service Provider/Board of Directors and may delegate responsibility to subordinates as appropriate.
+In a Public School Academy, the School Leader is often, but not always, equivalent to the position Superintendent of a school district.